- Topaz Camp

 Interactive iPad stations $ 10,000

-* Submit biographical information and photos of former internees to be included in a display book.
+* Submit biographical information and photos of former internees to be included in a book that will be displayed in the Museum.